Inheritance tax FAQs

 If you’ve spent decades paying off a mortgage to create an inheritance for your children, the last thing you want to do is have to sell your property to pay the fees for residential care.
 Unfortunately, this is a very real possibility for many families in the UK.

-You may think gifting the property to your children before your death is a good idea, but this could actually cause more issues down the line – both from a personal and an inheritance tax point of view.
-You can read a number of blogs we have about this topic on our website:
+You may think gifting the property to your children before your death is a good idea, but this could actually cause more issues down the line, both from a personal and an Inheritance Tax point of view.

 We can help you plan ahead and consider all your options when it comes to protecting your children’s inheritance.
 Contact us today to arrange an appointment.

-Distribution of your pension assets will not usually be covered by your Will, however.
+Distribution of your pension assets will not usually be covered by your Will.
 You will have to tell your pension provider ahead of time who you want to inherit any of your remaining pension funds when you die.

 Get in touch with Crombie Wilkinson Solicitors if you have any questions regarding inheritance tax and pensions.

-Can I pass my property to my children?
+Can I pass my property on to my children?

 As long as you are the sole, living owner of your property, you can directly bequeath it to your children in your Will.